top of page

 BLSA Canada reflects the diversity of the Black experience and welcome allies from

-leaving a trail for future students to walk along, to gain inspiration, and to continue the
+all backgrounds who also seek to make a contribution to the furtherance of justice.
+Our chapter will continue to discuss issues of race and social justice in the community; leaving a trail for future students to walk along, to gain inspiration, and to continue the

 work BLSA has started.